Get the look: Luxury Hotel.

-Take the colourful El Fenn Moroccan riad in the center of Marrakech.
-The hotel is a vibrant explosion of beautiful colour clashes, and although each suite is styled very differently, the unifying theme here is colour, and lots of it.
+Take the colourful El Fenn Moroccan riad in the centre of Marrakech.
+The hotel is a vibrant explosion of beautiful colour clashes, and although each suite is styled very differently, the unifying theme here is colour and lots of it.
 Bold colours envelop elegant, generously proportioned bathrooms, where rough turquoise walls meet decorative red ceilings.
 This can be recreated at home by simply being brave and using bold colour combinations.
 Don’t be afraid to use colours that clash, or add bold patterns into the mix.

 The Moroccan bathroom may look bright and warm, but it’s really all about keeping cool.
 Tiles are used for their cooling effect, but they are still vibrant and highly decorative.
-Using more earthy materials like bare-woods and unglazed clay tiles is authentic and adds texture.
-Painting period elements like doors, coving and paneling in the same bold colour as the walls can neutralise the detailing - as well as a classic sink design, like the Shaws Crossdale sink.
+Using more earthy materials like bare-woods and unglazed clay tiles are authentic and adds texture.
+Painting period elements like doors, coving and panelling in the same bold colour as the walls can neutralise the detailing - as well as a classic sink design, like the Shaws Crossdale sink.

 You love New York.

 Image Courtesy of Viceroy Hotel